Turing-Cross-Pol/DispersedCamping_BE/README.md

 ```sh
 $ git clone git@github.com:Turing-Cross-Pol/DispersedCamping_BE.git
 ```
 2. Set up and activate a virtual environment.
-Each time you enter this directory you will want to active the virtual environment.
+Each time you enter this directory you will want to activate the virtual environment.
 ```sh
 $ python3 -m venv env
 $ source env/bin/activate